 We recommend a closed bezel setting in 925 silver.
 Quartz has a hardness of 7 Mohs, sufficient for daily wear, but the bezel protects the cut edges.
 With a 4 mm profile, it is compatible with standard wall bezels for artisan jewelry.

 No detectable treatment.
-No staining, stabilization, or heating.
+No dyeing, stabilization, or heating.
 The green color of the inclusions is natural mineral epidote.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 More minerals with inclusions: lapidary collection.
 See also: all cabochons.